wllacer/dana-cube/README.md

 ## Where to run the tool

 The tool is programmed in _python3_ + _PyQt5_ but it might be possible to be run under _Python2_ (we try to be as much compatible as possible, but haven't tested it in a while).
-And we have made avaliable the core functionality _without_ the need of using Qt
+And we have made avaliable the core functionality _without_ the need of using Qt.

 The infrastructure is database agnostic.
 We use [SqlAlchemy](http://www.sqlalchemy.org/) as data backend, so in theory every database which can be accessed thru it should be available, although a few specific changes might be needed